 DIY Wood Frame Mirror Supplies:

-- sheet mirror ( Or, simply reframe a thrift store mirror or have a mirror cut.
-If you need to cut your own mirror, you will need a glass cutter.)
+- builder grade mirror ( Or, reframe a thrift store mirror or have a mirror cut.
+If you want to cut your mirror, you will need a glass cutter.)

 - roughly 1″x4″ wood (I used just over 8′ for my 24″ x 30″ mirror)